 Guitar Mode allows for easy creation of realistic rhythm guitar parts, without the artificial, unmusical playing typical of MIDI programming of guitar parts.
-In Guitar Mode, each chord is played according to its real position on the guitar neck, and not generated by simply transposing a written pattern.
+Just record a few measures, and you will end up with realistic rhythm guitar tracks, where each chord is played according to its real position on the guitar, and not generated by simply transposing a written pattern.

 Recording a Guitar track is unlike recording the other tracks, where you play exactly all the notes of a melody line or all the chords of an accompaniment part.
-With Guitar tracks you simulate how a guitar player uses his or her left and right hand, by doing the following:
+With Guitar tracks you can either:

-- Play the keys corresponding to the strumming modes. - Play an arpeggio using the six keys corresponding to the six guitar strings (and the special keys corresponding to the root and fifth notes). - Play RX Noises to add realism to the pattern. - Add regular patterns, for melodic or chordal passages. - Fine edit the MIDI data in the Event Edit page, to select the chord types, chord shapes, and recreate any nuance of a real guitar performance.
+- Play the keys corresponding to the strumming modes. - Play an arpeggio using the six keys corresponding to the six guitar strings (and the special keys corresponding to the root and fifth notes). - Play RX Noises to add realism to the pattern. - Add regular patterns, for short melodic passages without wasting an Acc track. - Use the finest MIDI programing to select Chord Shapes, and recreate any nuance of a guitar performance.